QuantLet/SFE-Ready/QID-607-VaRest/README.md

 Submitted[Matlab] : Mon, May 02 2016 by Meng Jou Lu

 Input[Matlab]:
-- TRUE: the returns of the assets method
+- y: the returns of the assets method
 - method: for VaR, one of 1 = RMA (rectangular moving average) 2 = EMA (exponential moving average)

 Output[Matlab] : VaR - the VaR for observations h+1 to n.